 The only major considerations, when choosing if a hardware wallet is the best crypto storage solution to suit your needs, is that they come at a price premium compared to other storage methods, and likewise they are slightly more technical to use.

-This is because unlike paper, mobile or web-based crypto wallets that are usually available to download or use for free, hardware wallets must be purchased from a reputable source.
+This is because unlike paper, mobile or web-based bitcoin wallets that are usually available to download or use for free, hardware wallets must be purchased from a reputable source.

 In this review, Blokt looks at the top three best hardware wallets available and explains what makes them great crypto storage choices, and what sets them apart from each other.